of enterprise AI programs are not delivering the intended business result

-Commonly cited enterprise-program research puts failure at about seven in ten large technology programs.
+Commonly cited enterprise-program research puts misses at about seven in ten large technology programs, well before AI was added to the budget.

 Chander leads the engagement with Cazton as the expert team.